aruship4/recipe-project/README.md

 Summary of Missingness Findings

 Missingness of avg_rating is not independent of at least two observed variables (main dish status and recipe duration).
 The dependency with recipe duration is much stronger and more practically meaningful.
-These results support the idea that the avg_rating variable is MAR (Missing At Random) with respect to at least some observed features—meaning the missingness can be partially explained by variables included in the dataset.mThis suggests that imputations or modeling approaches that condition on recipe attributes (like duration) may be appropriate, whereas approaches assuming MCAR would not be justified.
+These results support the idea that the avg_rating variable is MAR (Missing At Random) with respect to at least some observed features—meaning the missingness can be partially explained by variables included in the dataset.
+This suggests that imputations or modeling approaches that condition on recipe attributes (like duration) may be appropriate, whereas approaches assuming MCAR would not be justified.

 ### Hypotheses: